payamr/ANN_exercises/README.md

-# ann_implementation
+# Artificial Neural Network, implementation and examples
-Single layer artificial neural network: implementation and examples
+A single layer artificial neural network is implemented in python.
+Classic examples such as the donut problems are solved using this code.
+More examples will be added over time.